philippluedtke/predictive_collision_avoidance/README.md

 Objective of the project is the development of a reactive collision avoidance system for a colloborative robot.

-# About the Code or how the program will operate
+# About the Code

 The "streamlined_ubertragung"-Code is used for the Pico.
 If more than one sensor is used the sensor-id variable should be adjusted.

 The "clusteranalysis_with_grouping_printvariant" is the main program.
 The port (in the code COM4 is used) will probably have to be adjusted.

+# How the Program is structured

 The progam can be structured is these steps:
 1. Collection of the Sensor-data.
 (This is not really part of this project)